kuzzleio/sdk-javascript/doc/6/getting-started/vuejs/without-vuex/index.md

 <<< ./src/App.vue:2[js]

 ## Get the username
-First of all, we need to know the user pseudo.
-Let's start by adding the following html code in the `<template>` tag to allow the client type his pseudo:
+First of all, we need to know the user nickname.
+Let's start by adding the following html code in the `<template>` tag to allow the client type his nickname:

 <<< ./src/App.vue:1[html]